Syrian helicopter bombs displaced persons camp, many dead - residents

 Syrian state media did not mention the bombing.
 The British-based Syrian Observatory for Human Rights, which tracks violence in the civil war, said 10 civilians died.

 Reuters could not independently confirm the attack.
-Barrel bombs are crudely-made containers filled with nails, metal shrapnel and explosive that are dropped from helicopters.
+Barrel bombs are crudely-made containers filled with nails, metal shrapnel and explosive which are dropped from helicopters.

 Rights groups say they have been dropped by the army on densely populated neighbourhoods in defiance of a U.N.
 Security Council resolution banning the indiscriminate explosives.